Getting to Know Your Neighborhood: Kendall Square

 450 Kendall St.

-This Kendall Square restaurant lives up to its name: it’s in a beautiful glass-encased building and pays tribute to East Cambridge’s former history as the center of the nation’s glass-making industry.
-It serves lunch Monday through Friday and dinner Monday through Saturday, along with an excellent seasonal Sunday brunch.
-With an emphasis on seafood, Glass House features an expansive raw bar and appetizers and entrées, including fish tacos, charred octopus and grits, and pan-seared salmon served with a crispy quinoa cake, wasabi-edamame emulsion, and a pea shoot and papaya salad.
-Not a fan of what’s under the sea?
+This Kendall Square restaurant lives up to its name: it’s in a beautiful glass-encased building and pays tribute to East Cambridge’s history as the former center of the nation’s glass-making industry.
+It is open Tuesday through Friday, noon to 8 pm.
+With an emphasis on seafood, Glass House features an expansive raw bar, appetizers, and entrées, including fish tacos, grilled jumbo shrimp, and a poke bowl with salmon, miso soy dressing, avocado, mango, pickled ginger, seaweed salad, cucumber, and wonton crisps.
+Not a seafood fan?
 Fear not.
-Glass House also offers options like steak frites, pan-roasted half chicken, and a very good house burger.
+Glass House also offers steak frites, roast chicken breast, and a very good house burger.

 Aceituna Grill

-This café is the square’s go-to restaurant for Mediterranean and Lebanese cuisine.
+Aceituna is the square’s go-to restaurant for Mediterranean and Lebanese cuisine.
 You’ll find a variety of pita roll-ups, salads, falafel, shawarma, and kababs.
-You can mix and match to create your meal: start with a base (salad, roll-up, or rice plate) and then add a protein and sides.
-All the food is made from fresh ingredients and extra virgin olive oil; Aceituna serves gourmet fast food that is both satisfying and healthy.
+You can mix and match to create your meal: start with a base (salad, roll-up, or rice), then add a protein and sides.
+Everything is made from fresh ingredients and extra virgin olive oil; Aceituna serves gourmet fast food that is both satisfying and healthy.

-This rooftop garden, owned, managed and maintained by Boston Properties, offers a green oasis in the middle of Kendall Square and a break from city life.
-Remodeled in June 2022, the garden provides picnic tables, pickleball courts, and great views of Cambridge, as well as occasional yoga and exercise classes The garden is accessible via elevators located in the Kendall Center Green Garage.
+This rooftop garden, owned, managed, and maintained by Boston Properties, offers a green oasis in the middle of Kendall Square and a break from city life.
+Remodeled in June 2022, the garden provides picnic tables, pickleball courts (available on a first-come, first-served basis), and great views of Cambridge, as well as occasional yoga and exercise classes.
+The garden is accessible via elevators located in the Kendall Center Green Garage.

 Mâe Asian Eatery